piyushrustagi/rupeewatch/artifacts/probes/Readme.md

 Each file below provides a minimal proof that the data source is real, reachable, and successfully fetched.
 Full datasets are retrieved programmatically in `main.py`.

+Probe files are generated from the same ingestion workflow used by the forecasting pipeline, ensuring consistency between validation artifacts and production data pulls.

+Running `main.py` refreshes the underlying datasets and appends newly available observations automatically.

 | Probe File | Source | Status |
 |------------|--------|--------|
 | `probe_yfinance.md` | Yahoo Finance — USDINR=X | OK |